DanSleeman/PMC_Automation_Tools/README.md

 If the screen is too small, or there are too many action bar items, the function will automatically check under the "More" drop-down list for the item.

-## Utilities

-### create_batch_folder

-Create a batch folder, useful for recording transactions by run-date.

-Parameters
-* root - Root directory for where to create the batch folder
-* batch_code - Provide your own batch code to be used instead of generating one.
-Overrides include_time parameter.
-* include_time - Include the timestamp in the batch code.
-* test - Test batches.
-Stored in a TEST directory.

-Default format: YYYYmmdd

-Format with include_time: YYYYmmdd_HHMM

-### setup_logger

-Setup a logging file.

-Parameters
-* name - logger name
-* log_file - filename for the log file.
-* file_format - "DAILY" | "MONTHLY" | "".
-Will be combined with the log_file filename provided.
-* level - log level for the logger. logging module levels.
-* formatter - logging formatter
-* root_dir - root directory to store the log file

 ## PlexElement Functions

 Plex specific wrappers around Selenium `WebElement` objects.